pok3r-custom/pok3r_re_firmware/README.md

     ./pok3rtest encode <path to firmware image> <output>
     ./pok3rtest encodepatch <path to updater> <path to firmware> <output updater>

-This will attempt to read the 128K flash:
+This will attempt to dump the contents of flash:

-    ./pok3rtest read 0x0 0x20000 pok3rdump_flash.bin
+    ./pok3rtest dump pok3rdump_flash.bin

 Without the patch, it will read a lot of 0x00.
 With the single-instruction patch, the tool will read back the entirety of flash, including the unencrypted firmware.